ProbeLLM: Automating Principled Diagnosis of LLM Failures: Preliminaries

-\textbf{Adaptive probing.} An adaptive probing policy selects the next test case by conditioning on past outcomes.
-Given the history $\mathcal{H}_{t}=\{(x_i,\mathbb{I}_{\mathrm{fail}}(x_i))\}_{i=1}^{t}$, it generates or selects following a policy $\pi$.
-After $T$ probes, the set of failure cases is denoted as \textbf{From failure cases to failure modes.} Individual failure cases provide limited diagnostic insight.
+\textbf{From failure cases to failure modes.} Individual failure cases provide limited diagnostic insight.
 We therefore seek \emph{failure modes}, which summarize recurring patterns of failures across related inputs, as illustrated in \autoref{fig:failure_case_mode_example}.

 Formally, a \emph{failure mode} is a structured subset $\mathcal{M}\subseteq \mathcal{F}_T $ on which the model fails consistently.
 Failure mode synthesis can be viewed as a \emph{structured set discovery} problem, searching over a hypothesis class $\mathcal{G}\subseteq 2^{\mathcal{F}_T}$ for subsets $\mathcal{M}\in\mathcal{G}$ that capture recurring, high-prevalence failures.
 In practice, this can be implemented by embedding failure cases into a latent space where similar weaknesses form coherent regions; obtaining a mode set $\mathcal{M}$ then amounts to identifying such a coherent region in the latent space.